 Our volunteers make Turner’s House special with their skills, time and love for art, architecture and heritage.
 Become part of an incredible team delivering an exciting programme of activities and events.

 At Turner’s House in Twickenham, volunteers engage in a wide variety of tasks.
-The four main volunteer roles are:
+We are currently recruiting for:

 Inspire the next generation: Learning

 Our learning team provide exciting and engaging workshops for both primary and secondary school pupils as well as weekend holiday workshops for families.
-Download our role description: Learning Role Description
+Download our role description: Volunteer Learning Facilitator Role

 To apply please send a completed application form to email@example.com or post to: